oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 4. Can you also run the benchmark with an instrumented image?

 Yes, an instrumented native image can be produced for any program, including a benchmark.
-The instrumentation overhead will typically make the instrumented image slower than the default one (while we continually strive to minimize the impact of instrumentation, your mileage will vary).
+Be aware that the instrumentation overhead will typically make the instrumented image slower than the default (non-instrumented) image.
+While we continually strive to minimize the overhead of instrumentation, you will likely notice that the instrumented image is slower, and your mileage will vary depending on the code patterns in the application that you are running.

-So, if the benchmark accurately represents the workload that you will be running in production, then it is a good idea to collect the profiles on the instrumented benchmark image, and subsequently use these profiles to build an optimized image.
+In short, if the benchmark accurately represents the workload that you will be running in production, then it is a good idea to collect the profiles on the instrumented benchmark image, and subsequently use these profiles to build an optimized image for your production workload.

 5. How to find out which code paths were missed during profiling?